Better together; MAGTF-TC SRT Marines train at the LAPD SWAT Academy

-Officer Mike Messenger, team leader, Special Weapons and Tactics team, Los Angeles Police Department, speaks with U.S. Marines with the Provost Marshall’s Office, Marine Air Ground Combat Center, during a live-fire shoot house training at the Los Angeles Police Academy, Los Angeles, California, January 21, 2021.
+U.S. Marine Corps Lance Cpl.
+Jesse Rastetter, shield Marine, Special Reaction Team, Provost Marshall’s Office, Marine Air Ground Task Force Training Command, enters a building during a live-fire shoot house training at the Los Angeles Police Academy, Los Angeles, California, January 21, 2021.
 MAGTF-TC SRT Marines participated in the two-week Los Angeles Police Academy, Special Weapons and Tactics certification course.
 (U.S. Marine Corps photo by Lance Cpl.
 Joshua Sechser)

 |Date Taken: